miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week5/README.md

 # VLAN Configuration and Inter-VLAN Routing using GNS3

+##  Course

+COIT12206 – TCP/IP Principles and Protocols

+---

 #  Project Overview

-This project demonstrates the implementation of VLANs and inter-VLAN routing using Open vSwitch and a Linux Router in GNS3.
+This project demonstrates VLAN configuration and inter-VLAN routing using Open vSwitch and a Linux Router in GNS3.

-The project is divided into two main tasks:
+Two tasks were performed:

-- Task 1: VLAN configuration and isolation
+* Task 1: VLAN configuration and network isolation
-- Task 2: Inter-VLAN communication using a router
+* Task 2: Inter-VLAN communication using a router

 ---